 WFHSv2-FUN-REQ-274808/A-Managing Carrier Information

-NA (Unites States and Canada), China and Europe customers may subscribe to the hotspot through a carrier provided landing page.
+Customers may subscribe to the hotspot through a carrier provided landing page.
 The URL for this page shall be displayed to the user through the WifiHotspotOnBoardClient display on NA, China and Europe vehicles.
 The landing page URL MAY be different, depending on region, for Ford versus Lincoln customers.

 Customers in China may also subscribe to the hotspot by calling their carrier’s hotline and providing their vehicle’s VIN.
 Thus, the hotline’s telephone number and the vehicle’s VIN shall be displayed to the customer on the WifiHotspotOnBoardClient display of China vehicles.
 The hotline number for Ford customers shall be different than the hotline number for Lincoln customers.
 The in-vehicle WifiHotspotOnBoardClient screens of China vehicles shall also allow the customer to initiate a call to the hotline through their paired phone in the vehicle.